Pasek108/BeFunge93Interpreter/README.md

-# BeFunge 93 IDE Readme
+# BeFunge 93 Interpreter Readme
 <details>
   <summary>❓Why my commits often have no names and I'm not using branches❓</summary>
   <ul>